maelfabien/maelfabien.github.io/_posts/2019-7-1-GridRand.md

 ![image](https://maelfabien.github.io/assets/images/grid_1.png)

-As you might guess, grid search does not really scale well.
+As you might guess, grid search does not scale well.
 There is a huge number of combinations we end up testing for just a few parameters.
 For example, if we have 4 parameters, and we want to test 10 values for each parameter, there are : $$ 10 \times 10 \times 10 \times 10 = 10'000 $$ combinations possible.

 Grid search is implemented in scikit-learn under the name of GridSearchCV (for cross validation) :